What Is A Key Exchange?

 Why key exchange is vital to secure file transfers

 To preserve data confidentiality during transmission, secure file transfer protocols like FTPS, HTTPS, and SFTP have to encrypt the data through what is known as symmetric encryption.
 This kind of encryption requires the two communicating parties to have a shared key in order for them to encrypt and decrypt messages.
-But the problem is, letting two parties have a shared key is not easy.
+However, the problem is that letting two parties have a shared key is not easy.

-In the real world, the two communicating parties would likely be geographically separated by long distances.
-One party might be in LA, while the other might be in New York, or perhaps even in Japan or Germany.
+Long distances in the real world would geographically separate the two communicating parties.
+One party might be in LA, while the other might be in New York, Japan, or Germany.
 What's more, the two parties might have never met at all.

 The key can't just be sent through ordinary methods because anyone who gets hold of it would then be able to decrypt all the files that the two parties would be sending to one another.
 But whatever the alternative method would be, it had to be easy to use, secure, and highly scalable.
-It also had to be designed for the fast, interconnected, but highly insecure highways of the Internet.
-Otherwise, it wouldn't be be suitable for business use, where sensitive, high volume transactions made over vast distances are often carried out on a daily or even hourly basis.
+It also had to be designed for the fast, interconnected, highly insecure Internet highways.
+Otherwise, it wouldn't be suitable for business use, where sensitive, high-volume transactions made over vast distances are often carried out on a daily or even hourly basis.

 And so that's why key exchange protocols were developed.
 They were meant to enable two parties to exchange symmetric keys over insecure networks like the Internet.